 On the other hand, BYOD brings a lot of security issues.
 Private devices have access to sensitive corporate data and resources but aren’t as secure as corporate ones.
 This makes them an easy target for hackers.
 Moreover, an employee can sell or lose a device, share it with somebody.
 In all of these cases, outsiders will gain access to sensitive data.

 When implemented correctly, an MDM solution protects a company’s IT environment from these threats.
-Moreover, it brings the following benefits:
+Here are the key benefits of an MDM solution:

 - Secures mobile devices.
 A basic MDM solution should be equipped with access management, encryption, remote management, and automatic log off (or shut off) features.
 All of that makes stealing data from a mobile device much more complex.